-Kamie F. Brown is a shareholder and Vice Chair of the Firm’s Litigation Section.
+Kamie F. Brown is a shareholder and Chair of the Firm’s Litigation Section.
 She has extensive experience representing a wide range of manufacturers, distributors and insurers in product liability and commercial litigation matters.
 She serves as litigation counsel for various corporations, including Fortune 500 companies, in a variety of settings, including high-profile, mass tort cases in various jurisdictions across the country.
 Ms. Brown has handled multi-district litigation arising from transportation accidents; the defense of product liability actions involving pharmaceuticals, medical devices, automobiles, motorcycles, airplanes, helicopters, tobacco, asbestos, chemicals, electrical equipment, children’s products and industrial equipment; insurance coverage and contract disputes; and the defense of consumer protection actions.

 Ms. Brown is included on the list of The Best Lawyers in America in Commercial Litigation.
 She maintains an AV Preeminent (4.9) rating with Martindale-Hubbell, which is the highest rating awarded to attorneys for professional competence and ethics.
 She has been voted by her peers as one of Utah’s “Legal Elite,” as published by Utah Business Magazine (2007-2016).
 Ms. Brown participated with the Product Liability Subcommittee of the Utah Supreme Court Advisory Committee on Civil Jury Instructions drafting revised jury instructions for product liability cases.
 Ms. Brown has been selected for inclusion in Mountain States Super Lawyers (2016-2018) in the category of Personal Injury Products: Defense and as a Rising Star (2009).
 She has also been recognized as one of Utah Business Magazine’s 30 Women to Watch (2012).